 To sample across two summers, the team created a sample design that would achieve the overall objective of ±10% relative precision at the 80% confidence interval for summer peak and seasonal demand impacts and ±10% relative precision at the 90% confidence interval for energy use, each at the state level.
 In our design, each unit that received a rebate was considered a sample unit (i.e., each CAC condenser unit was a single sample point).
 The team’s understanding of the Independent Service Operator of New England’s (ISO-NE) Manual for Measurement and Verification of Demand Reduction Value from Demand Resources (M-MVDR) is that both CL&P and UI can use an overall state level peak demand result since Connecticut is a single load zone, and they both implement and calculate program savings in a similar manner.

 Central to the sample design was the assumed coefficient of variation (c.v.).
 In this study, the team assumed a c.v. of 0.75 to estimate the sample size needed for the coincident demand estimate and a c.v. of 0.8 for the energy savings estimate.
-These assumptions were based upon our past experience with CAC sample design work in California, a 2009 ADM study and the ISO-NE’s M-MVDR.
+These assumptions were based upon our past experience with CAC sample design work in California, a regional 2009 ADM study and the ISO-NE’s M-MVDR.

-Table 2-3 below presents the estimated sample sizes calculated to achieve ±10% relative precision at the 90% confidence interval for energy and ±10% relative precision at the 80% confidence interval for coincident demand.
+Table 3-3 below presents the estimated sample sizes calculated to achieve ±10% relative precision at the 90% confidence interval for energy and ±10% relative precision at the 80% confidence interval for coincident demand.
 This table was based on the 2012 population (known at the time of sampling) and also shows the Z value necessary to calculate sample size.
 As a result of the prohibitively large sample size needed to achieve the energy savings at the desired level of precision and the importance of summer peak and seasonal demand impacts for this measure, the EEB evaluation consultant and team together decided to perform 91 visits overall, which is sufficient to achieve ±10% relative precision at the 80% confidence interval for peak demand savings.